 A high rating in Personal Organization and Planning is another major factor associated with a reduced likelihood of teacher dismissal.
 A one standard deviation increase in Personal Organization and Planning corresponds to a 46% reduction in the likelihood of dismissal.
 In addition, this factor predicts a smaller, but significant reduced likelihood of a teacher's voluntary resignation.
 Personal Organization and Planning also predicts decisions to promote teachers to academic leadership roles, but to a lesser degree than the factor for Student Engagement and Behavior.
 Administrators appear to value foundational planning and organizational skills highly in their determination of whether to dismiss a teacher.
-They may also consider a baseline level of skill in this area relevant to leadership roles, as evidenced by the very low rate of teacher promotion in the lowest two quintiles in this area.
+They may also consider a baseline level of skill in this area relevant to academic leadership roles, as evidenced by a very low rate (0.35%) of teacher promotion for individuals in the lowest two quintiles of ratings in this factor.

 The factor reflecting Parent and Student Relationships strongly predicts promotion to school culture leadership roles, but is not a significant consideration in other personnel decisions.
-A one standard deviation increase in this factor rating corresponds to a nearly six-fold increase in the likelihood of promotion to school culture leadership, and the overwhelming majority of teachers promoted to this role were rated in the top quintile on this factor.
+A one standard deviation increase in this factor rating corresponds to a nearly six-fold increase in the likelihood of promotion to school culture leadership.
 It appears that administrators consider this factor important for some teachers in specific school leadership roles, but value it less when considering teacher dismissals or promotions to academic leadership.

 Instructional Specifics is not as predictive of personnel decisions as the other three factors, although it is a significant predictor of the likelihood of promotion to either school culture or academic leadership roles, with odds ratios of 1.939 and 1.553, respectively.
-Very few teachers rated in the bottom two quintiles on this dimension were promoted to positions of leadership.